docker/docs/content/reference/compose-file/services.md

 ## post_start

+{{< introduced compose 2.30.0 "../../manuals/compose/releases/release-notes.md#2300" >}}

 `post_start` defines a sequence of lifecycle hooks to run after a container has started.
 The exact timing of when the command is run is not guaranteed.

-- `command`: The command to run after the container has started.
-This attribute is required.
+- `command`: Specifies the command to run once the container starts.
+This attribute is required, and you can choose to use either the shell form or the exec form.
 - `user`: The user to run the command.
 If not set, the command is run with the same user as the main service command.
 - `privileged`: Lets the `post_start` command run with privileged access.
 - `working_dir`: The working directory in which to run the command.
 If not set, it is run in the same working directory as the main service command.